amitzilblog/logfile_monitor/README.md

 # logfile_monitor
 A short script to provide infra to scan only new lines in a log for monitoring purposes

-This is the infra for monitoring a log file using bash and this is how it works:
+This is the infra for monitoring a log file using bash

 Usage is:
 line=$(getFileLine "SYSLOG" "${my_log}") # this will get the last line that was scanned in the log ((line++)) # increase the line by one